globewalldesk/revuu/README.md

 delete them all by hand, you could simply delete the data file and the app should still work.
 (If you try and it doesn't, let me know and I'll fix it.)

-Online help is available by pressing 'c' for 'commands'.
+Online help is available from the task list by pressing 'c' for 'commands'.

 ## Development to do list.

-* Allow the user to abandon task creation.
-* Refactor task creation (method much too long).
+* Badly needs a total refactoring.
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
-No reason this bit can't be
+No reason this bit can't be opened with the default text editor instead of Pico.
 * Maybe add an actual spaced repetition option.
 * Create features to export and import some (tagged) or all items.
-* Create features to mass-delete items.
+* Create features to mass-delete items (such as the pre-loaded questions, or all of a language you're not studying, or just a tag you're putting aside for a while).
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
-* Add language to tag list and delete needless variants.
 * Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.

 ## Version notes

 ### 1.0 (September 27, 2018)

-First published version.
-Features include new tasks, list all tasks, delete task, sort by tags, and various user and programmer documentation.
+First published version: Features include new tasks, list all tasks, delete task, sort by tags, and various user and programmer documentation.
 There are several features related to answering/reviewing tasks: saving a new review (including date and score), writing an answer using a (one supported) text